Defra-Data-Science-Centre-of-Excellence/CDAP_training/README.md

 Databricks offer lots of training materials that are free to DEFRA employees to help utilise the Databricks workspace.
 Most of these courses are Python & SQL based will require some prior knwoledge so I recommend looking at the beginners courses that are highlighted further on.

-To access Databricks Learning, follow the steps outlined [here](https://github.com/Defra-Data-Science-Centre-of-Excellence/CDAP_training/blob/main/Databricks_notebooks/DEFRA%20-%20Free%20Learning%20Path%20Registration%20Instructions%20(1).pdf). **Note: you will have to download the pdf in order to click the links.**

-When using these notebooks provided by databricks, it is important that you attatch the notebook to the training cluster.
+To access Databricks Learning, you can sign up [here](https://customer-academy.databricks.com/learn) When using these notebooks provided by databricks, it is important that you attatch the notebook to the training cluster.
 The other clusters do not support the set up of the notebooks.

 ![Training cluster](Databricks_git/images/Screenshot (96)_LI.jpg)